El-Daro/valve-source-tools/docs/examples/advanced.md

     disableshadows         {0}
 ```

-Now that we have all of our changes done, we may want to save in new files before merging:
+Now that we have all of our changes done, we may want to save them all in new files before merging:

 ```powershell
 Export-Vmf -InputObject $vmfFile -Path ".\c5m3_cemetery-2_d.vmf"